Media-independent interface: Management signals

 MDC and MDIO constitute a synchronous serial data interface similar to I²C.
 As with I²C, the interface is a multidrop bus so MDC and MDIO can be shared among multiple PHYs.

 Limitations

 The interface requires 18 signals, out of which only two (MDIO and MDC) can be shared among multiple PHYs.
 This presents a problem, especially for multiport devices; for example, an eight-port switch using MII would need 8 × 16 + 2 = 130 signals.

 Reduced media-independent interface

 Reduced media-independent interface (RMII) is a standard which was developed to reduce the number of signals required to connect a PHY to a MAC.
-Reducing pin count reduces cost and complexity for network hardware especially in the context of microcontrollers with built-in MAC, FPGAs, multiport switches or repeaters, and PC motherboard chipsets.
-Four things were changed compared to the MII standard to achieve this.
-These changes mean that RMII uses about half the number of signals compared to MII.
+This helps reduce cost and complexity for network hardware, especially in the context of microcontrollers with built-in MAC, FPGAs, multiport switches or repeaters, and PC motherboard chipsets.
+The following changes from the MII standard cut the number of required signals from 18 in half to only 9: